tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ### Stages: The Idea

-What we'd like is a bit of an abstraction over the concept of a _stage_.
+We're going to make a bit an abstraction over the concept of a _stage_.
 Our compiler will be composed of various stages, such as the lexer, the parser, etc. Each stage takes in some input, and produces some output, potentially failing with an error.
-Our lexer takes in a `String` is input, produces `[Token]` as output, and fails with `LexerError`.
+Our lexer takes in a `String` as input, produces `[Token]` as output, and fails with `LexerError`.
 Our stage abstraction should represent this concept of input, output, and errors.

-Another thing is that we'd like to be able to produce some kind of function, or `IO` procedure to execute, knowing up to which stage we want to proceed.
+We also want to be able to produce some kind of function, or `IO` procedure to execute, knowing up to which stage we want to proceed.
 So if the user does `haskell-in-haskell lex foo.hs`, we know that they want to stop and see the output of the lexing stage, whereas `haskell-in-haskell type foo.hs` would mean stopping after the type-checking phase, etc.
-We need to use our staging abstraction to construct some kind of `IO` action we can run, and figure out which of these actions to run based on this first argument.
+We need to use our stage abstraction to construct some kind of `IO` action, and figure out which of these actions to run based on this first argument.
 So if we see `lex`, we run `lexAction`, if we see `type` we run `typeAction`, etc.

+### Stages: The Implementation

 The first thing we need is some kind of opaque error type.
 We want this so that our stage abstraction doesn't have to keep track of the error type, for one, and also so that we can annotate the errors produced by that stage with some metadata, like the name of that stage.

-### Stages: The Implementation

 So, in `Main.hs`, let's create: